Guide to Buying Binance Coins (BNB)

 - Price is the number of ETH that we are willing to pay for each unit of BNB

 - Amount is the number of BNB that we want to buy for the above specified price.
-If we click on the input box, it will show us the maximum number of BNB we can buy based on our balance and price
+If we click on the input box, it will show us the maximum number of BNB we can buy based on our balance and price.
+We can also click 25%, 50%, 75%, 100% for fast configuration of our total balance

 - Total ETH is calculated for us automatically based on the price and amount

-Here I am placing an order to buy 10 BNB at 0.00671723 ETH per BNB for a total of 0.0671723 ETH total.
-(Fees are 0 during this promotional period).
-After clicking "BUY", then my order will either be executed or sit in the order book at that ETH price, waiting for someone else to trade against it.
+Here I am placing an order to buy 10 BNB at 0.00658372 ETH per BNB for a total of 0.0658372 ETH total.
+After clicking “BUY”, then my order will either be executed or sit in the order book at that ETH price, waiting for someone else to trade against it.

 And finally, on the bottom left, you can see all of your “Open Orders”, as well as your “Trade History” and “Funds”.
 Here you can see I have an open order to buy 10 BNB for 0.00671723 ETH just like I specified above.